Vertex Defender Vs Holosun 507

 • Maintains Zero Under Recoil

-The Vortex Defender series is a lineup of micro red dot sights designed for different applications.
+The Vortex Defender micro red dot sights are meticulously engineered for an array of applications.

-Its rugged construction ensures it can handle the demands of dynamic shooting scenarios.
+Its ruggedized construction ensures it can withstand the demands inherent to dynamic shooting scenarios.

 Holosun 507C X2 ACSS Vulcan